Hammarn/1MB335/Lab1.md

 ```

 You can use `sed` on piped output from another program or straight on a single file.
-For a short summary of some things that you can do with it have a look at [this link](https://github.com/tldr-pages/tldr/blob/master/pages/common/sed.md).
+For a summary of some things that you can do with it have a look at [this link](https://github.com/tldr-pages/tldr/blob/master/pages/common/sed.md).

 **Question 6 :**
-You have been given a that has been exported from excel in an odd format (something that is all to commomn in the life of a bioinformatican).
-Your task is to transform the file [orange.csv](example_data/orange.csv) into a normally formated `.csv`-file.
+You have been given a that has been exported from excel in an odd format (something that is all too common in the life of a bioinformatician).
+Your task is to transform the file [orange.csv](example_data/orange.csv) into a normally formatted `.csv`-file.
 That is the decimal point should be a `.` and the delimiter (what separates one column from another) should be `,`.
 It also looks like someone has accidentally inserted some letters among the numbers, they also need to be removed.

 Submit what `sed` command(s) you used to clean the file.
 (Make sure that it looks correct)

 _You will probably have to look up more information on how to do this.
-You can use `man sed` or `info sed` for mor information, or google your way to it.
+You can use `man sed` or `info sed` for more information, or google your way to it.
 As long as you know what your command does_

 Note that if you want to upload the file to your Uppmax results you can use the `scp` command, you can find an example of how to use it at the bottom of the page.

 ### Basic bash scripting for future reference
 Bash is a programming language in itself so it is possible to set up quite advanced workflows with it.
 The most simple bash script is just a normal command you would type on the command line saved to a file.
-Or more realistically you might want to run a couple of things that takes a few minutes or hours after each other.
+Or more realistically you might want to run a couple of things that take a few minutes or hours after each other.
-This is something that you definetly will do in your future bioinformatic career.
+This is something that you definitely will do in your future bioinformatics career.

 An example of something like that: